ApplicationCraft/applicationcraft.com/source/developers/documentation/extending-ac/adding-your-own-widgets/standard-property-types.html.markdown

 If we look an individual case

     backgroundColor : {name: "backgroundColor", type : "color", set: "backgroundColor", get: "backgroundColor", alias : "widget_bgcolor"},

+... you can see an Application Craft property name 'backgroundColor' and its corresponding type 'color'.
+You could also use this type and you will then inherit its behavior and dialogs.

         /* General property group */
         general : {